-- Hypoglycemic treatment must ensure glycemia values within the range of 100-180 mg/dl (5.6-10.0 mmol/l) throughout the day.
+- Antihyperglycaemic treatment must ensure blood glucose levels remain within the range of 100-180 mg/dl (5.6-10.0 mmol/l) throughout the day.
 Therefore, it must be individualized, preferably conducted in cooperation with a diabetologist. - 2.
 In individuals without indicators of ketoacidosis, with carbohydrate metabolism disorders diagnosed on the first day of acute coronary syndrome or earlier successfully treated with metformin, good metabolic control of diabetes during this period can be ensured by an appropriate diet (see Chapter 6).
-In other cases, insulin therapy in a multiple injection model should be applied according to previously given principles (see Chapter 12). - In individuals with type 2 diabetes with overweight or obesity directly before the end of hospitalization, even already on the third day after intervention, metformin, SGLT2 inhibitors, and/or GLP-1 receptor agonists can be additionally applied if there are no contraindications to their administration.
-After 2-3 days of metformin treatment, there may be a possibility to reduce the insulin dose.
+In other cases, insulin therapy in a multiple injection model should be applied according to previously given principles (see Chapter 12). - 3.
+In individuals with type 2 diabetes with overweight or obesity directly before the end of hospitalization, even already on the third day after intervention, metformin, SGLT2 inhibitors, and/or GLP-1 receptor agonists can be additionally applied if there are no contraindications to their administration.